trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    :::

-1. After the delay computed above has passed, **the baker log** (not the Octez node log, neither the DAL node log) should contain lines about:
+1. After the delay computed above has passed, **the baker log** (not the Octez node log, neither the DAL node log) should contain lines that look like this:

    - Consensus pre-attestations: `injected preattestation ...`
    - Consensus attestations: `injected attestation ...`
    - Attach DAL attestations: `ready to attach DAL attestation ...`

+   These lines log the attestations that the baker makes.

+   If the baker does not have attestation rights, the log contains lines that start with `The following delegates have no attesting rights at level ...`.

-Whether these messages appear or not after the attestation delay, proceed to [Step 5: Verifications](/tutorials/join-dal-baker/verify-rights).
+After the attestation delay, whether or not you have attestation rights, proceed to [Step 5: Verifications](/tutorials/join-dal-baker/verify-rights).

 ## Optional: Run an accuser